nawarian/The-PHP-Website/source/_posts_en/19-php-8-features.blade.md

 performing a number comparison, PHP 8.0 will cast the number into a string and perform a string comparison.

-A new comparison table as made available and I copy it straight from the RFC into this page:
+A new comparison table was made available and I copy it straight from the RFC into this page:

 Comparison    | Before | After